AI-LearningAndOptimize/sakmapper/README.md

 from sakmapper import apply_lens, mapper_graph
 ```

 A data set of dimension N rows x F features will first be passed through a lens function to yield an N x 2 projection.
 Next, a mapper graph can be constructed by specifying the set covering of the lensed data, as well as the clustering approach.
+Because calculating the projection of the initial data set under the lens function is expensive, we encourage this computation upfront and invoking the mapper_graph routine with the lens_data keyword argument.
+Other keyword arguments of the mapper_graph routine pertain to the set covering (equalize, resolution, gain) or the clustering approach (clust, maxK, stat).

+The default optimal clustering heuristic (stat='db') is the Davies-Bouldin index, an easily computed quantity.
+Switching to the gap statistic (stat='gap') of Tibshirani, Walther, and Hastie incurs greater computational overhead, but in our limited experience can produce better resolved mapper graphs.

 **Notes**